ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 {{< spoiler text="Can I do a part-time PhD?" >}}
-You can, but we think you shouldn't.
+You can (NUS allows it), but we think you shouldn't.
-A PhD is a significant undertaking that is time and energy consuming, and quite difficult to combine with a full-time job.
+A PhD is a significant undertaking that is time and energy consuming, and it is quite difficult to combine it with a full-time job.
+In fact, it is challenging even when it is full-time.
+Thus, in principle, we do not accept part-time PhD students.
 If you want to do a good job, take the full-time route if you can.
 {{< /spoiler >}}

 {{< spoiler text="How long does it take to finish a PhD?" >}}